freeCodeCamp/freeCodeCamp/guide/english/python/commenting-code/index.md

 ---
 title: Python Commenting Code
 ---
 Comments are used to annotate, describe, or explain code that is complex or difficult to understand.
-Python will intentionally ignore comments when it compiles to bytecode by the interpreter. <a href='https://www.python.org/dev/peps/pep-0008/#comments' target='_blank' rel='nofollow'>`PEP 8`</a> has a section dealing with comments.They also increases the readablity of code by adding easy and descriptive language for better understanding.
+Python will intentionally ignore comments when it compiles to bytecode by the interpreter. <a href='https://www.python.org/dev/peps/pep-0008/#comments' target='_blank' rel='nofollow'>`PEP 8`</a> has a section dealing with comments.They also increases the readablity of code by adding easy and descriptive language for better understanding.Good commenting can be the difference between a program anyone can use to a program that is near unreadable.

 **Block** and **inline** comments start with a `#`, followed by a space before the comment: